 The priorities and policies of the NJ Water Bank are established through Intended Use Plans (IUPs).
 The Priority System/IUP document must be developed annually, undergo a public participation process and be approved by the US Environmental Protection Agency for the State to qualify for SRF capitalization grants to support the NJ Water Bank.
 This Federal Fiscal Year (FFY) 2020/State Fiscal Year (SFY) 2021 DWSRF IUP (FFY2020 IUP) provides information on how drinking water funds, available through the DEP and the I-Bank, will be used to provide financial assistance for drinking water projects and identifies State policies governing loan awards.
-Projects eligible for financing include a wide variety of drinking water treatment, including projects to address lead exposure in drinking water, violations of the maximum contaminant levels, unregulated contaminants, acute health effects (e.g. Surface Water Treatment Rule requirements).
+Projects eligible for financing include a wide variety of drinking water treatment, lead abatement, distribution and water main replacement, and rehabilitation projects.
 The FFY2020/SFY2021 CWSRF IUP was proposed in a separate document that is available on the website at www.nj.gov/dep/dwq/cwpl.htm.

 Because of the success of the DWSRF program over the last few years, the NJ Water Bank has funded a record number of projects.
 The current demand for drinking water funds has been much higher than anticipated and exceeds the current amount of available funds.
-The FFY2020 IUP will fund projects based on both a project rank and readiness-to-proceed basis to ensure the highest priority projects (those impacting public health) will be funded with the available funds.
+Therefore, to accommodate the maximum number of these projects, and comply with the federal requirements, the FFY2020 IUP maintains base loan rates modified in FFY2018 and includes a funding cap of \$25 million per applicant per year for both publicly and privately-owned systems to ensure that limited funds are distributed among multiple high priority projects.

 In FFY2020, the NJ Water Bank will continue to offer very attractive low-cost financing packages, including principal forgiveness (or grant-like funding), interest-free loans, and low interest loans for high priority projects.
-The Water Transfer Funding Act (S. 1689) allows for a one-time transfer of approximately \$110M of additional CWSRF funds to the DWSRF to provide principal forgiveness for high-priority projects designed to address lead exposure in drinking water.
+The Water Transfer Funding Act (S. 1689) allows for a one-time transfer of approximately \$110M of additional CWSRF funds to the DWSRF to provide principal forgiveness for high-priority lead abatement projects.
 It does not allocate any new money to the SRF loan program but the transfer from CWSRF to DWSRF provides helpful short-term flexibility.